khast3x/khast3x.github.io/_posts/2018-02-05-Android-Quad9.md

 *This will require allowing third-party apps (non Google Play applications)*

->  If you want to skip the steps, the [DNS66](https://f-droid.org/en/packages/org.jak_linux.dns66/) app presentation page contains all required links 🚀.
+>  The DNS66 app [presentation page](https://f-droid.org/en/packages/org.jak_linux.dns66/) contains all required links, if want to take the shortcuts.  🚀

 1. Steps for the F-Droid Store
     1. Allow `Unknown sources` from device settings